-3 Common HVAC Noises: What They Mean & What You Should Do About Them
+HVAC Noises: What They Mean & What You Should Do

 Can’t hear the TV because your vents are so loud?
-While some noises are normal, such as a quiet hum or the sounds of air whooshing through the vents, sometimes HVAC systems make strange noises and can become loud, disruptive annoyances in the home.
+Is your air conditioner unit making a loud humming noise?
+While some noises are normal, such as a quiet hum or the sounds of air whooshing through the vents, sometimes HVAC systems make strange noises and can become disruptive annoyances in the home.
 This doesn’t have to be the case.
 Check out these common causes of noises in an HVAC system and what you can do about them:

 Hearing a rattling noise coming from your HVAC system could mean a few things.
 If it originates from the outdoor unit, chances are you have some kind of debris in the system, such as a twig.
 (While the grate will protect your system from most large debris, it’s still possible for small things to get through.)

 Turn your system off and cut the power to the unit, then remove the debris.
 If you see visible damage to the condenser coils, compressor, or fan, call your HVAC technician.
 If the rattling seems to be internal, from a furnace or other internal component, turn the system off and call your HVAC technician since removing the obstacle isn’t as simple.

 Hearing a hissing noise most likely means air is escaping from your system.
 If the noise is coming from the walls, there’s a good chance your ducts are leaking.
 Not only can this cause noise, it also wastes money because the air that should be circulating throughout your home is leaking into the walls.